Dealing with drought conditions

 Industry associations like Beef + Lamb New Zealand or DairyNZ can provide technical advice.
 Their websites have information on planning your feed budget and managing an animal's condition.

 Talk to your bank and accountant early, and talk to them regularly.

 Inland Revenue can answer questions relating to taxes.

 Work and Income can tell you about emergency benefits, special needs grants, or rural assistance payments.

 Lifestyle and small block owners: Coping with drought [PDF, 3.5 MB]

 Advice about on-farm emergency euthanasia [PDF, 3.7 MB]

 Who to contact

-If you have questions about the drought information on this page, email firstname.lastname@example.org
+If you have questions about droughts or support for farmers, email firstname.lastname@example.org